slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

 <!--
+> *'If you hate a person, you hate something in him that is part of yourself.
+What isn't part of ourselves doesn't disturb us.' -- Hermann Hesse*

 your personality type is not an excuse.

 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.